ohm-softa/07-composite-observer-jfx/README.md

 You can also opt for a (slightly more complex) [example using Android](https://github.com/hsro-inf-prg3/07-composite-observer).

+> Note: JavaFX is been removed from recent JDKs.
+> Use Java 8 to still get it.

 # GUI with JavaFX

 To get started, familiarize yourself with the given files of this project.